 Cyber-crime is a growing risk to law firms of all sizes as lawyers and the legal profession increasingly become targets of cyber-criminals.

 Having strategies and practice management processes to raise awareness of and boost a firm’s cyber-security is important in protecting the firm’s clients and reputation as well as sound claims prevention.
+See our Key Risk Checklist: Cyber Security and read the articles listed below.
+There are also links to useful websites below.

 Law Council of Australia – Cyber Precedent – strengthening the legal profession’s defence against online threats